3 nights from only $695

 We'll arrive in time to enjoy dinner at our lodge this evening.

 After breakfast, we'll travel overland to Lake Nakuru National Park in time for a morning game-viewing excursion.
-Lake Nakuru is famous for the seasonal migration of vast rings of flamingos that often transform its placid waters into a shimmering sea of pink.
-The park is also home to a relatively large population of black and white rhinos.
+Lake Nakuru is home to a relatively large population of black and white rhinos.
 These are normally elusive due to their dwindling populations, but recent conservation efforts have made Lake Nakuru one of the most likely spots in East Africa to lay eyes on one of these stunning beasts.

 After lunch at our lodge, we embark on an afternoon nature walk.
 Be sure to keep those cameras ready—we'll have another great chance to explore the diverse landscape and colorful birdlife here.
 Dinner tonight is at our lodge.